microsoft/vscode-docs/api/references/contribution-points.md

 - Any [webview](/api/extension-guides/webview) context menu - `webview/context`
 - Any [contributed submenu](/api/references/contribution-points#contributes.submenus)

-> **Note:** When a command is invoked from a (context) menu, VS Code tries to infer the currently selected resource and passes that as a parameter when invoking the command.
+> **Note 1:** When a command is invoked from a (context) menu, VS Code tries to infer the currently selected resource and passes that as a parameter when invoking the command.
 For instance, a menu item inside the Explorer is passed the URI of the selected resource and a menu item inside an editor is passed the URI of the document.

+> **Note 2:** Commands of menu items contributed to `editor/lineNumber/context` are also passed the line number.
+Additionally these items can reference the `editorLineNumber` context key in their `when` clauses, for example by using the `in` or `not in` operators to test it against an array-valued context key managed by the extension.

-In addition to a title, commands can also define icons which VS Code will show in the editor title menu bar.
+In addition to a title, a contributed command can specify the icon which VS Code will show when the invoking menu item is represented as a button, for example on a title menu bar.

 ### menu example